bekircem/discourse-nationalflags/README.md

+This plugin customized for A Song of Ice and Fire house system.

 # Discourse National Flags Plugin

-Allows a user-defined National Flag image to be displayed in posts
+Allows a user-defined National Flag image to be displayed in posts.

 ## Example
 ![](example.PNG)